-Some children (including those who may have SEND) may access alternative provision with one of our alternative provision providers:

-Everton Free School
+Some children (including those who may have SEND) may access alternative provision with one of our alternative provision providers: Everton Free School Harmonize Please email our Alternative Provision Co-ordinator, Mr Logan, for further information and guidance: LoganT@occacademy.co.uk

-Harmonize

-Please email our Alternative Provision Co-ordinator, Ms U Miller, for further information and guidance: milleru@ocacademy.co.uk

-From September 2023 we are opening Chadwick House our Pupil Support Centre.
+From September 2023 we opened Chadwick House our Pupil Support Centre.
 This is a smaller setting where identified students will have a placement which is reviewed termly.
 Here students continue to have access to a broad and balanced curriculum in line with their peers in mainstream and are taught in smaller classes with Teaching Assistant support, with the aim of being reintegrated back into mainstream lessons.